A Korean university student and daughter of a priest was detained by ICE. Faith leaders are now standing behind her

 “When I first heard the news about Yeonsoo, my mind went completely blank,” Go’s father, Sorg-young, told CNN.

-He said his daughter’s hard work in high school in Scarsdale, New York, helped her get into Purdue University’s College of Pharmacy.
+His daughter’s hard work in high school in Scarsdale, New York, helped her get into Purdue University’s College of Pharmacy, he said.
 He hoped she would have a bright future after successfully completing her freshman year.

 “It’s heartbreaking that this happened just as she was preparing for her second year.
 She’s a bright, outgoing girl with many friends,” Go’s father told CNN.